 How about a Motorhome?
 We could keep the Jeep and pull it behind the motorhome wherever we go.
 OK… But what type of motorhome?
 Class A, Class B, Class C?
 So many more choices yet again.
 And then gas or diesel the choices seem endless.

-With the two of us and our two chocolate labs we need to have some room so a Class A seemed to be the logical choice for us.
-We started looking at entry level Class A Motorhomes under 35 feet, the recommended length to fit into the National Parks.
-But we didn’t feel like they were made for full time living and we didn’t find any floor plans that we really liked.
+With the two of us and our two chocolate labs, we need to have some room so Class A seemed to be the logical choice for us.
+We started looking at entry-level Class A Motorhomes under 35 feet, the recommended length to fit into the National Parks.
+But we didn’t feel like they were made for full-time living and we didn’t find any floor plans that we really liked.

 Looking through the models we decided on the 37YT.
 Along with that choice came more decisions… Now what exterior color, what interior color, what cabinets?
 Our preference is the Nassau (blue accent to match the Jeep) exterior with Glacier Park interior and Pacific Cabinets.
 The real trick is finding one.
 At the dealer the colors on the 37TB they had in stock were perfect but the floor plan with the bunk beds wasn’t for us.
 The 37YT floor plan that we liked was in Siesta Key, a burgundy accent color, that seemed a bit bright for our liking, and didn’t match our Jeep.

-After a bunch of back and forth to the dealer and deciding if we should just go with the color they had in stock, order what we wanted from the factory, or find the one elsewhere.
-Initially we decided to go for the one in stock, only to find out it was sold the day before.
-The dealer was very helpful and told us of a couple other 37YTs coming off of the assembly line in a few weeks that they could choose to purchase.
-We had our choice between the two but in the end neither one had the color combination we wanted so we decided to look elsewhere.
+After a bunch of back and forth with the dealer and deciding if we should just go with the color they had in stock, order what we wanted from the factory, or find the one elsewhere.
+Initially, we decided to go for the one in stock, only to find out it was sold the day before.
+The dealer was very helpful and told us of a couple of other 37YTs coming off of the assembly line in a few weeks that they could choose to purchase.
+We had our choice between the two but in the end, neither one had the color combination we wanted so we decided to look elsewhere.